 - Pruritic disorders, abnormally itchy skin, can occur, for example, when someone is on dialysis or from other causes.

 The UVB narrowband rays decrease cell proliferation, cause immunosuppression and kill cancer-causing T-cells.

 In the past, UVB phototherapy used a broadband wavelength, a spectrum from 280 to 320 nanometers.
-"Narrowband" refers to a specific wavelength of ultraviolet (UV) radiation, 311 to 312 nm.
-"We’re now able to focus on the narrowband UVB spectrum," Dr. Jones said.
-This is less than 1 percent of total range of wavelengths from sunlight.
+"Narrowband" refers to a specific wavelength of ultraviolet (UV) radiation, 311 to 312 nm, Dr. Teer focuses on the narrowband UVB spectrum; this is less than 1 percent of total range of wavelengths from sunlight.